unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 From the initial scans and the default nmap script scan, we can see that NetBIOS on TCP/139 and NetBIOS over TCP/IP on TCP/445 is open.
 This is good because we can enumerate SMB for any public facing shares, as well as usernames.

-We also see that TCP/80 is open and running and Apache HTTPD Web Server - which we can also use for exploitation purposes.
+We also see that TCP/80 is open and running an Apache HTTPD Web Server - which we can also use for exploitation purposes.

 But before we dig into the website - let's start by enumerating usernames through NetBIOS using nmap.